 Providing scholarships for bright but needy children

 All the schools we support are in impoverished rural areas.
 Large numbers of children have only a single or, in some cases, no surviving parent.
-If you are able to provide money for a scholarship then it allows a school to offer a place to a bright child who has completed primary schooling but does not have the means to pay for secondary education.
+If you are able to provide money for a scholarship then it allows a secondary school to offer a place to a bright child who has completed primary schooling but does not have the means to pay for secondary education.

 Below is a short video made by Phiona Mugaya Wabibye, a scholarhsip student at Mustard Seed School.

 In order to ensure continuity of funding through their secondary education many of our donors pledge ongoing support for a student by setting up a standing order or giving enough to cover 4 or more years schooling upfront.